Part 3 - Weight Loss Movement Strategy

 Common obstacles & solutions

-My solution: ☐ Wake up 20 minutes earlier ☐ Exercise during lunch break ☐ Break into 10-minute chunks ☐ Exercise while watching TV ☐ Schedule it like any other appointment
+"I don't have time" ☐ Wake up 20 minutes earlier ☐ Move during your lunch break ☐ Break it into 10-minute chunks ☐ Exercise while watching TV ☐ Schedule it like any other appointment

-My solution: ☐ Use YouTube for at home routines ☐ Walk in quiet areas or early morning ☐ Focus on my own journey, not others ☐ Remember everyone started somewhere
+"I'm embarrassed to exercise around others" ☐ Use YouTube for home routines ☐ Walk in quiet areas or early morning ☐ Focus on your own journey, not others ☐ Remember — everyone started somewhere

 My personal barriers to movement: